Esri/geoportal-server/support/dcat/readme.txt

 catalog.json.dcat.title = Geoportal Server Dcat Json
-catalog.json.dcat.description = Dcat json response of geoportal metadata catalog catalog.json.dcat.keyword = ["Geoportal Server", "Dcat Json"] catalog.json.dcat.publisher =
+catalog.json.dcat.description = Dcat json response of geoportal metadata catalog catalog.json.dcat.keyword = ["Geoportal Server", "Dcat Json"] catalog.json.dcat.modified = 2014
+catalog.json.dcat.publisher = Publishing Organization
-catalog.json.dcat.contactPoint =
+catalog.json.dcat.contactPoint = Contact Person Name
-catalog.json.dcat.mbox =
+catalog.json.dcat.mbox = contactperson@example.org
-catalog.json.dcat.identifier =
+catalog.json.dcat.identifier = geoportal
 catalog.json.dcat.accessLevel = public
 catalog.json.dcat.accessLevelComment =
 catalog.json.dcat.bureauCode = ["010:86"]
 catalog.json.dcat.programCode = ["015:001", "015:002"]
-catalog.json.dcat.dataDictionary = Places
+catalog.json.dcat.dataDictionary =
-catalog.json.dcat.accessURL =
+catalog.json.dcat.accessURL = http://changeMeToYourGeoportalDCATURL
-catalog.json.dcat.webService =
+catalog.json.dcat.webService = http://changeMeToYourGeoportalWebServiceURL
-catalog.json.dcat.format = Json
+catalog.json.dcat.format = text/xml
-catalog.json.dcat.license = Apache 2.0
+catalog.json.dcat.license = Apache 2
 catalog.json.dcat.spatial = -180 -90 180 90
-catalog.json.dcat.temporal = 2013
+catalog.json.dcat.temporal = 2013/2014

 17) Now, update the strings in this section to suit the needs of your organization.
 These values will be used as default values for your catalog and metadata records if and when the information is not available from the metadata itself (this patch generally follows the metadata indexing guidance for DCAT as described at http://project-open-data.github.io/metadata-resources).
 If you are a federal agency, use the guidance at http://project-open-data.github.io/schema to find out more about the codes to update the 'catalog.json.dcat.bureauCode' with your Bureau Code and 'catalog.json.dcat.programCode' with your Program Code.